1 19

 You don’t need much to get going.
 Here’s the basic list:

-Other things you may want but are also not required:
+Other things you may want for your DIY Needlepoint, but are not required:

-The canvas and the design are usually the most expensive part, which is why making your own can really cut down on cost.
+The canvas and the design are usually the most expensive parts, which is why making your own can really cut down on cost.

 How to Make Your Own DIY Needlepoint Canvas

-Let’s talk about the fun part: making your own canvas from scratch.
+Let’s talk about the fun part: making your own DIY Needlepoint canvas from scratch.

 Step 1: Get the Right Canvas